 You can join a network that's close to where you live, one with people who live with similar disability, one with people who share a specific interest or identity, or a network that only meets on the internet.

-WAiS funds, and facilitates two Peer to Peer Support Groups in Western Australia.
-One group is specifically for people who are interested in Self Directing or Self Managing and the other is for Aboriginal families of kids who have disability called 'Be My Koorda'.
+WAiS funds, and facilitates a Peer to Peer Support Group in Western Australia.
+It is specifically for people who are interested in Self Directing or Self Managing their supports and services.

 Please contact us to find out more about our Peer to Peer Support Groups by ringing (08) 9481 0101 or email firstname.lastname@example.org .